rzrmayur/LoopTask_JSONImport_v1_by_Mayur/README.md

 This script uses PHP to import events from a JSON file into MYSQL Server.
 LoopTask DataViewer v1 can later be used to embed it into a WordPress post afterwards.

 1) Import mytable.sql into the mysql database to create tables.
+Run the query.
+You can use wordpress database name.

 2) Enter mysql username, password, database name inside index.php (line 2)